You said fuck off

 Sometimes, such disillusionment may stem from an overall decline in quality (or a perceived decline, in any case) in the material itself.
-The show may suffer from one too many mistakes, glaring errors, or cullings of the cast, all of which can lead to fans just giving up.
-There's only so much you can quietly resign to the dustbin of fanon discontinunity before throwing your hands up in exasperation and storming off in a huff.
+The show may suffer from one too many mistakes, glaring errors, cullings of the cast, or the show could even be completely withheld, all of which can lead to fans just giving up.
+There's only so much you can quietly resign to the dustbin of fanon discontinuity before throwing your hands up in exasperation and storming off in a huff.

-Occasionally, however, the reason for a fan's desertion, or loss of enthusiasm, is because they feel that the people who create their favorite show, book, game, or songs have let them down in some way.
-Sometimes this is justified when the person in question is deliberately cruel to their fans, but sometimes this is entirely the fans' fault for crying Ruined FOREVER at every sign of something happening that they don't appreciate or if the personality in question tells the fan that they are being rude. note To the latter point, many celebrities make it a point to advise fans that while they do appreciate and enjoy interacting with them, they do expect their privacy to be respected, to be courteous, and to allow other fans a chance to meet them.
+Occasionally, however, the reason for a fan's desertion, or loss of enthusiasm, is because they feel that the people who create their favorite show, book, game or songs have let them down in some way.
+Sometimes this is justified when the person in question is deliberately cruel to their fans, but sometimes this is entirely the fans' fault for crying Ruined FOREVER at every sign of something happening that they don't appreciate or if the personality in question tells the fan that they are being rude. note

 Not surprisingly, this phenomenon is depicted frequently in fiction.
 Either a bitter artist may drop numerous take thats at their fans, or a show may set up a storyline in which a particularly nasty prima donna of a creator ticks off their entire fanbase.
 Expect either a fan to get pummeled or a creator to get their comeuppance.
 Either way, the never-ending saga of fans and the people who create for them is prime fodder for drama.